danieljordan1900/FANBOOK-TFDMM-01/04 La llegada de la medianoche II (en).md

 Tartarus, one hour before the "Festival of the Two Sisters."

-Located in one of Equestria's most hostile regions, this infamous prison, Tartarus, houses the most dangerous monsters and criminals in the kingdom's history.
-Known as the most important and secure of all prisons, it's geologically formed by a vast network of underground vaults, divided into multiple levels and sub-chambers, all set beneath a dark, volcanic mountain range.
-It has only one access to the outside: an enormous double metal door, sealed with magic, which serves as an impenetrable barrier to keep its prisoners confined.
+Nestled in one of the most hostile regions of Equestria, this infamous prison holds the kingdom's most dangerous monsters and criminals in its depths.
+Known as the most secure and essential prison, Tartarus is made up of a vast network of underground vaults, divided into multiple levels and subchambers, all lying beneath a dark volcanic mountain range.
+It has only one entrance to the outside: a massive double metal door, sealed with magic, acting as an impenetrable barrier to keep its prisoners trapped within.

-Escape is considered impossible, and for any pony with enough common sense, it wasn't hard to imagine the grim life awaiting any unfortunate soul who ended up in such a place.

-A life of claustrophobic confinement, accompanied by a soul-crushing solitude that gnawed faster at the spirit than hunger at the body.
-Day after day seemed to repeat endlessly, surrounded by darkness.
-The prisoner could only dream of someday waking up from that nightmare.
+Beyond this door, a desolate wasteland with unpredictable weather stretches for miles, giving the landscape an ominous appearance rarely seen anywhere else in Equestria.

+With all of this, it’s easy to understand why ponies avoid coming near this place, as well as the rumors and imaginations that arise when it’s mentioned in conversation.

+“…escaping from there is impossible!” “…It’s a pit of darkness!” “…there, loneliness will be your only company—and it won’t be friendly!”

+These were the kinds of gossip ponies would exchange, fueling the mystique and fear surrounding this prison, a place synonymous with "unimaginable suffering" shared by all.

-Without a doubt, every pony shared this opinion.
-However, at this very moment, in a hidden corner of the prison, another kind of suffering—one unsuspected by all—was taking place.
+However, far from all this, with no one suspecting it, at this very moment, in a hidden corner of the prison… another kind of "suffering" was taking place.

-Balor of Cunabula, a member of the Knights of Order and wielder of the Element of Magic, supposedly a prisoner of Tartarus, was enduring an uncomfortable and unusual “torture.”
+Balor of Cunabula, a member of the Knights of Order and the supposed prisoner of Tartarus who wielded the Element of Magic, was barely enduring a strange and uncomfortable form of "torture."

+[---]

+In a room flooded by banal fog...

-“...believe me, darling, you can imagine the scandal Morron caused when he found out Raimi had already proposed to me that same day.
-Of course, I hadn’t accepted his proposal and should have told him.
-But seeing him with his feathers all ruffled was just a DELIGHT.”
+"...believe me, darling, you can't imagine the scandal that ensued when Morron found out Raimi had already proposed to me that same day.
+Of course, I hadn't accepted his proposal and I should've told him so.
+But seeing him with his feathers scorched was a real DELIGHT," said a voice between splashes.

-“Oh, you’ve got it easy.
+"Sounds like you’ve got it easy.
 Let me guess what happened next.
-Did they fight to the death?”
+Did you two duel to the death?" asked another voice.

-“As if either had the guts for that.
-THEY CHALLENGED EACH OTHER TO A SINGING CONTEST.”
+"As if they had the guts for that.
+They both challenged each other to a singing competition," replied the first voice.

 Laughter filled the room.

-This was a room that shouldn’t exist in such a place.
+This was a room that shouldn’t exist in that place.
 It had aromatic candles hanging from the ceiling like chandeliers.
-The walls were adorned with beautiful, colorful carvings that resembled ocean waves.
-Three water pools were spaced unevenly on the floor, with stone steps to allow easy access.
+The walls were adorned with beautiful colorful reliefs resembling sea waves.
+Three water ponds were irregularly spaced across the floor, with stone steps to make access easier.
 There was even a slide leading into the largest pool.

-The whole place looked like a luxury spa.
-And, in fact, it had been built for just that purpose.
+The whole place looked like a luxurious spa house.
+And in fact, it had been built for that very purpose.

-Morrigan and Ceridwen were chatting in the largest pool.
-They had started their bath less than an hour ago, but to Balor, who was in the smaller pool, it felt like days of trivial chatter.
-Moments like these made the Draco Dragon regret having to free her companions.
-Of course, this was a childish complaint, and she couldn’t share it with anyone else.
-However, she truly wished that those two gossiping birds would just finish their bath and leave.
+Morrigan and Ceridwen (also Knights of the Order) were chatting in the largest pond.
+They had begun their bath less than an hour ago.
+But for Balor, who was in the smallest pond, it felt like days of pointless chatter.
+Moments like this made the Draco Dragon regret having to free her companions.
+Of course, it was a childish complaint, and she couldn’t share it with anyone else.
+However, she really wished that pair of gossiping birds would hurry up and finish their bath and leave.

-Submerged up to her nose in the water, Balor was prepared to wait as long as necessary to continue her purification bath.
+Submerged up to her nose in the water, Balor clenched her jaw to avoid sighing.
+She would just have to wait until those two were done so she could continue her purification bath in peace.

-"...well, in the end, my father turned down all my suitors.
-Saved me the trouble of doing it myself.
-Though, I did feel bad for Morron," said Morrigan as she reached for some grapes from a basket.
+"...Well, in the end, my father rejected my suitors.
+That saved me the trouble of doing it myself.
+Though I did feel bad for Morron," Morrigan said as she reached for grapes from a basket.

-"Really?" responded Ceridwen inquisitively, as she finished polishing the scales on her tail.
+"Really?" asked Ceridwen inquisitively, having just finished polishing the scales of her tail.

 "Uhmm...
 No."

 More laughter filled the room.
-Ceridwen noticed how her companion, the Draco Dragon, was blowing bubbles in her pool.
+Ceridwen noticed how her Draco Dragon companion was blowing bubbles of annoyance in her pond.

-“Well, well, it seems the floral soap really doesn’t wash away bad temper.
-Are we interrupting your purification bath, dear friend?”
+"Well, well, seems like floral soap doesn't really help clean up a bad attitude.
+Are we interrupting your purification bath, dear friend?"

-“Yes, you are,” replied a grumpy Balor.
+"Yes, you are," replied a grumpy Balor.

-The two of them looked at each other, puzzled.
+Both Morrigan and Ceridwen looked at each other, confused.

 “I thought you did your purification baths in your own room,” Morrigan asked.